JvanderKaaij/RenderGL/libraries/imgui/docs/EXAMPLES.md

 Note that GLUT/FreeGLUT is largely obsolete software, prefer using GLFW or SDL.

 [example_null/](https://github.com/ocornut/imgui/blob/master/examples/example_null/) <BR>
-Null example, compile and link imgui, create context, run headless with no inputs and no graphics output. <BR>
+Null example, compile and link imgui, create context, init headless with no inputs and no graphics output. <BR>
 = main.cpp <BR>
 This is used to quickly test compilation of core imgui files in as many setups as possible.
 Because this application doesn't create a window nor a graphic context, there's no graphics output.